Are You Guaranteeing a Company Loan?

 • When a company applies for a mortgage or large loan, the lender often requires a guarantee from one or more directors.

-• If the company defaults on repayments, the lender can pursue any of the company's directors who have personally guaranteed the loan for full repayment under the principle of joint and several liability.
+• If the company defaults on repayments, directors who have guaranteed the loan can be pursued personally, potentially under joint and several liability.

-• Because the director(s) are taking on a personal risk that they do not personally benefit from, they must receive legal advice from a solicitor who is independent of the transaction to ensure they understand what, exactly, they are agreeing to.
+• Because the director(s) are taking on a personal risk, they must receive mandatory Independent Legal Advice from an impartial solicitor to ensure they understand what, exactly, they are agreeing to.

-• Lender terms vary, and it takes a specialist to translate the fine print into layman's terms.
-Your independent legal advisor will tell you if the terms are not favourable and explain alternative options.
+• Lender terms can vary, and it takes a specialist to translate the fine print and help identify or negotiate more favourable conditions.

 As a 'limited' company, there is limited liability for all directors.
 This protects you, personally, from liability for the company's debts if it were to go into liquidation or administration and fail to pay what it owes.